Sudhboi/MATH1063Notes/October 31 2025 (Halloweeeeeeen).md

 If in a boat, the compass always points in same direction, travel on straight line.

+(Editor's note: I couldn't get github to recognize these images.
+My bad.
+You should be able to go through the attachments folder to figure out what this image is)

 ![[Pasted image 20251031115237.png]]

 If you chop the sphere at $\theta$,

 ![[Pasted image 20251031115546.png]]
 ![[Pasted image 20251031115851.png]]

 lower side of square with length $h$ takes

 $$
 \frac{h}{2\pi \cos \theta}
 $$

 of the latitudes, so length is $\frac{h}{\cos \theta}$ in projection.

 ![[Pasted image 20251031120122.png]]

 The expansion factor varies with $\theta$ on unit space,

 ![[Pasted image 20251031120424.png]]

 ## Trig Substitution (inside out u-sub, actually)